PSK47/Assembly-Language-Programming-8086/README.md

 The following codes are in .asm format.
 To execute the code you need to do the following steps:-

-1)Navigate to the MASM folder.
+1) Navigate to the MASM folder.

 2) Do "masm filename.asm"